dataswift/open-source-developer-portal/app/resources/account-types/white-label-accounts.md

 ##### White Label Unverified Customer

-A White Label unverified Customer is a third-party-created account that requires a minimal amount of account data: first name, last name, email address, and IP address. **Note:** Unverified Customer accounts have a sending transaction limit of $5000 per week.
+A White Label unverified Customer is a third-party-created account that requires a minimal amount of account data: first name, last name, email address, and IP address. **Note:** Unverified Customer accounts have a default sending transaction limit of $5000 per week.
 A week is defined as Monday to Sunday.